|

 (3) Go with (or mail) your notary public notarized criminal record check to apostille place and get it apostillized.
 If your criminal record check does not have notary stamp, the apostille office won't apostilize your criminal record check and will just send your criminal record check back to you.
 Please check and make sure your criminal record check has notary stamp on it.

 We often have teachers ask us what to say on purpose of the criminal record check.
 Whether they mention visa purpose, employment purpose and etc. You could simply order it for personal use.
 Then you can avoid any proof of letter or the employers detail in the criminal record check application form.
-We also often receive question whether they should apply for finger print search or name search.
-It doesn't matter as long as your CRC says search result by finger print search or search result by name search.
-CRC that may issued by private company, agency will not be accepted. |

 - Please click and find out WHERE you can get the apostillization in your country.